SPHINX-HUB-ORG/SPHINX-V2/README.md

 This repository contains the implementation of the SPHINX-HUB, a decentralized hub for secure and efficient data storage and transfer.
 The project is divided into several directories, each containing specific functionalities.
 Below is a brief explanation of each file and directory:

-### 1. Asset
-This directory contains files related to asset management, allowing users to manage and transfer assets securely.

-### 2. Papers
-This directory is reserved for storing research papers, documentation, or any relevant literature related to the SPHINX-HUB project.

-### 3. Src
-The main source code directory where all the project's source files reside.

-- **Consensus:** Contains files related to the consensus mechanism used in the SPHINX-HUB blockchain.

-- **Hash:** Contains files related to hashing algorithms and cryptographic hashing functions.

-- **Lib:** Contains common libraries and utility functions used throughout the project.

-- **PoW:** Contains files related to the Proof-of-Work (PoW) mechanism used in the SPHINX-HUB blockchain.

-- **Backup:** Contains backup-related files and scripts.

 ### 4. Source Files

 Explanation for each source file goes here.
 Click on the file names below to view the explanations: